Year: 2014

 RA starts in the feet as often as in the hands.
 Mine had started in my feet long before I was given a diagnosis.
 My feet came to feel like dense bricks.
 The whole main part of my feet, all those little joints, were swollen and in pain.
 The three middle toes on each foot were swollen and would have sporadic shooting pains.
 I had a hard time walking.
 My hands have almost equal billing.
 Knuckles are enlarged and always have some degree of swelling.
 I use a simple rubber square jar opener to do the job of opening jars and bottles.
 I keep scissors around the house.
 They make it so much easier to open many things.
 Symmetry is a hallmark symptom of RA.
 Left foot and right foot.
 Middle three toes each side.
 Any synovial joint in the body can be affected.
 My left jaw (mandible) joints …

-It was time to do his urine test to determine his insulin dose.
+It was 1965 and time to do his urine test to determine his insulin dose.
 He was diabetic.
 He followed procedure carefully.
 He went into the bathroom and closed the door.
 He picked up his urinal and proceeded to fill it.
 He left the bathroom and handed the urinal to the nurse.
 She took it into the bathroom.
 She dipped her measuring tape into her patient’s urine.
 She waited as it changed color.
 She held it up to the chart.
 A 2+.
 She went back to the nurses’ station and drew up the units of regular insulin designated for a 2+ test result.
 She administered the insulin to her patient.
 Diabetic management in the 60s.
 Blood glucose meters had not been invented yet.
+During that same time, there was not a lot of relief for rheumatoid arthritis.
+Prednisone was new.
+Methotrexate for RA and all the biologics were a long way into the future.
+RA progressed relentlessly until a person was totally crippled and in constant pain.
+Death would be the only relief.
+Rheumatoid arthritis is still not an …

 Have you ever felt stranded?